J-C-S-V/bookstore/README.md

 # 📖 About the project <a name="about-project"></a>

-This is a project to create lists for a day.
-This was build using SPA (Single Page Application), JavaScript ES6, HTML5, CSS3, mobile-first approach. local storage API and DOM manipulation.
+This is a React-based bookstore project that involves creating a visually appealing user interface that enables users to browse, search, and purchase books online.
+This would require the use of various front-end technologies, such as React, to build the UI components such as navigation bars, search bars, and product listings.
+To create a seamless user experience, the project is responsive and optimized for different screen sizes, making use of HTML5, CSS3, React, and JavaScript to achieve this.

 ## 🛠 Built with <a name="built-with"></a>